West Coast offense: Walsh's coaching tree

 Shanahan also served as head coach of the Washington Redskins from 2010 to 2013, but his time in Washington was significantly less successful than his tenure with the Broncos.
-Despite guiding the Redskins to the NFC East division title in 2012, along with a trip to the NFL playoffs, he only compiled a 24–40 record over 4 seasons with an 0-1 playoff mark.
-Overall, Mike Shanahan accumulated an overall record of 178-144: 170–138 in the regular season, with an 8-6 postseason record that included 2 Super Bowl victories.
+Despite guiding the Redskins to the NFC East division title in 2012, along with a trip to the NFL playoffs, he only compiled a 24–40 record over 4 seasons with an 0–1 playoff mark.
+Overall, Mike Shanahan accumulated an overall record of 178–144: 170–138 in the regular season, with an 8–6 postseason record that included 2 Super Bowl victories.
 He has also developed what seems to be a promising, impressive coaching tree.

 Gary Kubiak has had a stellar career as an NFL head coach in his own right.
-After working as Shanahan's offensive coordinator on the Broncos from 1995-2005, Kubiak served as the head coach of the Houston Texans from 2006 to 2013.
+After working as Shanahan's offensive coordinator on the Broncos from 1995 to 2005, Kubiak served as the head coach of the Houston Texans from 2006 to 2013.
 After serving as the Baltimore Ravens' offensive coordinator in 2014, he became head coach of the Broncos in the 2015 season, and won Super Bowl 50.

-Although Mike Shanahan's tenure as Washington Redskins head coach wasn't completely successful, his tenure did produce 3 rising star head coaches: His son, Kyle Shanahan, Matt LaFleur and Sean McVay.
+Although Mike Shanahan's tenure as Washington Redskins head coach wasn't completely successful, his tenure did produce 3 rising star head coaches: Matt LaFleur, Sean McVay, and his son, Kyle Shanahan.
 Kyle Shanahan has been the head coach of the San Francisco 49ers since 2017.
 Despite often leading teams plagued by injuries, Shanahan has molded the 49ers into a physical, hard-nosed team with a potent run-first version of the West Coast offense.
 Matt LaFleur has been the head coach of the Green Bay Packers since 2019.
 LaFleur has led the Packers to 3 straight NFC North division titles, thanks to the passing skills of Aaron Rodgers.
 Sean McVay has served as the head coach of the Los Angeles Rams since 2017, and has already built a strong track record as a winning coach, guiding Los Angeles to 2 Super Bowl appearances.
 His Rams lost Super Bowl LIII to the New England Patriots.
 However, McVay won Super Bowl LVI, when the Rams defeated the Cincinnati Bengals.
 It was the team's first Super Bowl title since returning to Los Angeles from St. Louis.